 For external speakers not working in Windows 10, there are several reasons causing this problem.
 The speakers could be damaged, the sound could be muted, the audio driver could be faulty and so forth.
-If you meet this problem, follow tips here to troubleshoot the problem and find the solution that works for you.
+If you encounter this problem, follow tips here to troubleshoot the problem and find the solution that works for you.

 Firstly, check if the speakers have problem

-Secondly, make sure they are correctly plugged in to the computer
+Secondly, make sure they are correctly plugged in to the computer (for desktop computers)

 Many computers have three or more jacks that connect to a sound card or sound processor, including a microphone jack, line-in jack, and line-out jack.

 Your speakers should be plugged in to the line-out jack.
 If you’re not sure which jack this is, try plugging your speakers or headphone in to each of the jacks to see if any of them produce sound.

 Thirdly, make sure that your speaker volume isn’t muted or turned down too low.